 14) O Come Little Children

 This is the first German carol in this list, and it was originally written as a poem 'Ihr Kinderlein, kommet' by the Catholic priest and writer Christoph von Schmid in 1798.
 It was first published in 1811, and then again in 1818 in a collection called 'Flowers Dedicated to the Flowering Age' .
 Almost at the same time as Schmid was writing his poem, Johann Abraham Peter Schulz was independently creating a new melody called 'Wie reizend, wie wonnig' ('How charming, how pleasant') from a traditional tune of unknown origin.
-Sometime between 1830 and 1840, Schmid's poem and Schulz's melody were united in a songbook by Friedrich Heinrich Eickhoff called 'Sixty German Songs for Thirty Pennies'.
+Sometime between 1830 and 1840, Schmid's poem and Schulz's melody were united in the Friedrich Heinrich Eickhoff songbook, 'Sixty German Songs for Thirty Pennies'.
 Today, the tune and the song have spread around the world, but different translations have led to a number of versions of the lyrics being performed to the music.
 O Come Little Children

 15) Ding Dong Merrily On High